 Located on Lakeside, Doncaster, the National College for High Speed Rail will comprise circa 76,000 sq ft of teaching and workshop space, including specialist rail equipment such as 150m of external track and catenary.
 Along with Birmingham, it will train thousands of engineers to meet HS2’s future needs, as well as those in the wider rail sector, by providing a real workplace environment to prepare students for work on high-speed rail infrastructure.

-The £25m State Of The Art College will be opening its doors to a first intake of industry professionals and apprentices in September 2017, with courses for over 1,000 students aged 18+ starting the following academic year.
+The £25m State Of The Art College will be opening its doors to a first intake of industry professionals and apprentices in September 2017, with courses for over 1,000 students aged 18+.

-Doncaster has always led the way in terms of cutting edge rail engineering and with its relationship with an established and significant rail industry, Doncaster was an ideal place locate and enable the industry to continue to compete in global markets.
+Doncaster has always led the way in terms of cutting edge rail engineering with relationships that are established and significant within the rail industry, Doncaster was an ideal place to locate and enable the industry to continue to compete in global markets.

 Here is a fly-through of the college: